A Trial Lawyer for Your Pennsylvania Injury Lawsuit

 This is known as a “motions practice.”
 Litigators tend to be tethered to their offices, computers, and phones.
 From time to time they interview witnesses, review documents at their client’s location, or go to depositions.

-An experienced injury Lawyer, Pennsylvania attorney Jeffrey Harlan Penneys goes into a claim with the goal of settling the matter out of court, however, he prepares your case in such a way that if it is necessary to file a personal injury lawsuit, he is prepared.
+Experienced attorney, Jeffrey Harlan Penneys, Esq., goes into a claim with the goal of settling the matter out of court; however, he prepares your case in such a way that if it is necessary to file a personal injury lawsuit, he is prepared.

-You want an injury lawyer who has some good trial experience because when the defense knows that your accident lawyer has achieved good results at trial in the past, and isn’t afraid to take a case to trial, it increases your chances for a quicker and larger settlement.
+You want a lawyer who has some good trial experience because when the defense knows that your accident lawyer has achieved good results at trial in the past, and isn’t afraid to take a case to trial, it increases your chances for a quicker and larger settlement.

-If contacted by anyone concerning your accident, all you need to say is “Please contact my injury lawyer, Pennsylvania attorney Jeffrey H. Penneys.”
+If contacted by anyone concerning your accident, all you need to say is “Please contact my attorney Jeffrey H. Penneys.”